-In the baseline HHRA (Wilson, 2006), the consumption of terrestrial mammals, waterfowl, fish and plants was assessed for people residing in the hamlet of Baker Lake.
-From reviews of oral testimony collected in 2005 (Traditional Knowledge Report as part of the Meadowbank FEIS - Cumberland, 2005), Caribou meat, kidney and liver, Canada Goose meat and Lake Trout were found to be the food items most representative of local consumption patterns.
-Lake Trout was included in the baseline assessment because they represent the majority of fish in the project lakes.
-However, since a no-fishing policy was put in place for workers and fish from project lakes are non-migratory, consumption of fish impacted by the mine site is expected to be negligible.
-Analyses of risk from fish consumption were therefore excluded from subsequent assessments.
-Although local residents may consume wild berries, it was found to be unlikely that they would be harvested from the mine site area due to distance, the fact that public access is prohibited past km 85 on the AWAR, and abundance of this food source closer to Baker Lake.
-Consumption of plants was therefore not evaluated in the baseline assessment or subsequent updates.
-Finally, although risk analyses for consumption of Canada Goose are maintained in this Plan, it is noted that only 7% of the population of Baker Lake was found to consume this item, at a frequency of less than 1 day per month (Areva, 2011).
+From reviews of oral testimony collected in 2005 (Traditional Knowledge Report as part of the Meadowbank FEIS - Cumberland, 2005), Wilson (2006) found caribou meat, kidney and liver, Canada goose meat and lake trout to be the food items most representative of local country foods consumption patterns.
+Lake trout was included in the baseline assessment because they represent the majority of fish in the project lakes.
+However, since a no-fishing policy was put in place for workers and fish from project lakes are non-migratory, consumption rates of fish impacted by the mine site were expected to be negligible.
+Analyses of risk from fish consumption were therefore excluded from subsequent Meadowbank risk assessments.
+Although it was determined that local residents may consume wild berries, it was found to be unlikely that they would be harvested from the mine site area due to distance. the fact that public access is prohibited past km 85 on the AWAR, and abundance of this food source closer to Baker Lake.
+Consumption of berries was therefore not evaluated in the baseline assessment or subsequent updates.
+Following HC recommendations received via the NIRB process (June 8, 2023), Agnico Eagle continues to evaluate the potential addition of berry consumption to the HHRA pathway.
+Berries are currently collected as part of the WSLRA/HHRA field program, which will next occur as scheduled in 2024.
+Finally, although risk analyses for consumption of Canada goose are maintained in this Plan, it is noted that only 7% of the population of Baker Lake was found to consume this item, at a frequency of less than 1 day per month (Areva, 2011).

-The following food items are therefore included in the HHRA{country foods} evaluation:
+The following food items are therefore included in the HHRAcountry foods evaluation:

 - Caribou meat (muscle)

 - Caribou kidney

 - Caribou liver

-- Canada Goose meat (muscle)
+- Canada goose meat (muscle)